-Park patrons can play a round of 18-hole disc golf when they visit.
+Park visitors can play a round of 18-hole disc golf.
 The course, which opened in September 2007, has baskets with turf and natural tee boxes.

 There is no additional charge to play disc golf, but a Carver County parking permit is required for all vehicles in the park.

-When cold weather hits, cross country skis and snowshoes can be rented on weekends at the park office.
+When cold weather hits, cross-country skis and snowshoes are available for rental at the park office during weekends.

 For those who prefer to stay at the park for longer periods of time, there are opportunities to camp at one of 50 camping sites.
-Thirty-five have water and electrical hookups, and there is also a group campsite.
-While you’re there, catch a few fish, eat a picnic lunch, or relax on the swimming beach.
+Thirty-five of the sites have water and electrical hookups, and 15 are primitive.
+There is also a group camping area.
+While there, visitors can eat a picnic lunch or relax on the swimming beach.

-For sports enthusiasts, the park offers a ballfield, tennis courts, and sand volleyball courts.
+For sports enthusiasts, the park offers a ball field, tennis courts, sand volleyball courts, and horseshoe pits.